makersacademy/bowling-challenge/README.md

 #### Business logic

-* Version 1 does not recognise spares, strikes or frames, so the player rolls 20 times.
+* Version 1 does not recognise spares, strikes or frames, so the player rolls 20 times and their score is added together.
+* Version 2 breaks the game down into frames.
-* Version 2 recognises a spare, so calculates bonus points and adds them to your score for that frame.
+* Version 3 recognises a spare, so calculates bonus points and adds them to your score for that frame.
-* Version 3 recognises a strike, so reduces the total number of rolls you'll get to take and calculates your bonus points accordingly.
-* Version 4 breaks the game down into frames.
 You get one extra roll if you get a spare in the final frame.
+* Version 4 recognises a strike, so reduces the total number of rolls you'll get to take and calculates your bonus points accordingly.
 You get two extra rolls if you get a strike in the final frame.

 #### Interface